But what is “REPUGNO”?

 “Vampires have a profound effect on humans, they are capable of compelling them.
 This is likely what happened to you.
 William had you in his sway.
 This ability of theirs decreases with each bite.
 The more times he bites you, that is, the more infected you become, the less he will be able to influence your human side.
 At the same time, the demon inside you grows stronger and becomes more attracted to him.
 This is where everything takes a turn.
 Is the person strong enough to resist the demon and the vampire attempting to draw them over to their side?”

-You will get the answer at the end of the book. 😉
+You can get the answer at the end of the book. ?